ggreer/geoff.greer.fm/_posts/2016-05-14-interesting-tech-that-is-just-around-the-corner.md

 - Computers
 ---

 There are some interesting technologies that will probably exist in the next 5-10 years, but that few people seem to be paying attention to.
-The hype is around self-driving cars and CRISPR.
+The hype is around bigger, self-driving cars and CRISPR.

-### VR with Gaze Tracking
+### VR with Eye Tracking

-VR is becoming feasible, but few have paid attention to how it can be improved with [gaze-tracking]().
-There are
+VR is becoming commercially feasible, but few have paid attention to how it can be improved with [eye-tracking](https://en.wikipedia.org/wiki/Eye_tracking).
+It may seem like a minor addition, but eye-tracking allows for far more interesting experiences.

-Imagine this technology being used the next [Silent Hill]() or [Resident Evil]().
+Imagine this technology being used the next [Silent Hill](https://en.wikipedia.org/wiki/Silent_Hill) or [Resident Evil](https://en.wikipedia.org/wiki/Resident_Evil).

- == scariest game ever
+It would be –without a doubt– the scariest game *ever*.

 ### Paralympics

+paralympic records beat olympics (or olypmics allow paralympic athletes to compete)

 There was some talk of this in 2012, when Oscar Pistorious competed in the 400m.

-paralympic records beat olympics (or olypmics allow paralympic athletes to compete)

 ### Implantable Blood Glucose Monitors